 Since ADHD medication can come with side effects (this is a typical issue that happens with all prescription medications) – you’ll want to do your absolute best to stay fit and strong while using prescription ADHD drugs.

-The following 7 tricks for staying healthy while using ADHD drugs are the personal tricks that I use every single day to stay in the best mental and physical shape of my life while using ADHD medication.
+The following 7 tips for staying healthy while using ADHD drugs are the personal tricks that I use every single day to stay in the best mental and physical shape of my life while using ADHD medication.

-Trick 1.
+Tip 1.
 Eat high-quality food (minimally-processed, raw nutrition)

 This trick should be obvious, right?